barebox/barebox/Documentation/user/remote-control.rst

 -------------------

 The bbremote tool also offers a regular interactive console to barebox.
-This is especially useful for flawy serial connections.
+This is especially useful for flaky serial connections.

 .. code-block:: sh